mvysny/karibu-testing/karibu-testing-v10/README.md

 Call `checkboxGroup.getItemLabels()`/`CheckboxGroupKt.getItemLabels(checkboxGroup)` to retrieve the rendered items (items from the DataProvider passed through the item label provider).

+### Support for Details

+You can look up components in both Details's summary slot and the contents slot, regardless of whether the Details is opened/expanded or not.

 ## Adding support for custom search criteria

 > *Note*: this feature is unsupported for Java since Java lacks extension methods.